georgepsarakis/pitch/index.md

 ```

 > Using `--threads` will parallelize the requests so that you may get faster results.

-> You can add `--delay=500` for a 500msec delay between successive requests in case you want to avoid overloading a host or being rate limited.
+> You can also add `--delay=500` for a 500msec delay between successive requests in case you want to avoid overloading a host or being rate limited.

 #### Benchmark